Where to Put Safety? Control Barrier Function Placement in Networked Control Systems

-Furthermore, to execute it online, an estimate of the next system state $\hat{\bm{x}}_{k+1}$, as e.g. computed with the nominal dynamics \eqref{eq:nominalDynamics}, has to be used in constraint \eqref{eq:DCBF-barrierconstraint}.\\ Alternatively, we may consider constraint \eqref{eq:CBFCondition} directly on the remote side by incorporating it as a constraint into the MPC (cf. \eqref{eq:OCP} and \eqref{eq:MPCControllaw}) as follows:

-An overview of our considered setting with the local CBF in red and the remote added CBF in green can be seen in fig. \ref{fig:SystemOverview}.
-In either architecture, the feasibility of the optimization problem may be lost, for example, when barrier constraints conflict with the input constraints or become overly restrictive over the prediction horizon in the MPC-CBF case.
-For this reason, we introduce the following assumption: \begin{assumption} The optimization problems defining the local CBF \eqref{eq:dCBF} and the remote MPC-CBF \eqref{eq:MPC-CBF} admit feasible solutions for the states under consideration. \end{assumption} We aim to answer the question: How do these two architectures trade off in terms of performance and safety under disturbances?
-Since neither formulation accounts for the disturbances considered in \eqref{eq:dynamics}, we analyse the disturbance tolerance of the respective CBF placements in the following section.
+Note that the tuning of $\gamma$ plays a crucial role \cite{J.Zeng.2021}, as it affects the conservativeness of the discrete CBF and its compatibility with the feasible set of the MPC.\\ To analyze how these two architectures trade off in terms of performance and safety under disturbance, we introduce the viewpoint of prediction error margin in the following section.